iv4xr-project/iv4xr-framework/docs/occ/occ-example.md

      . withSignificance(8) ;
 ```

+Later we will register this goal to JOCC.
+For JOCC a goal is just a string and some number representing its relative importance compared to other goals.
+Since in this example we will only have one goal, this number is not important.

 In JOCC, a player-model, also called a _player characterization_, is a class that implements the abstract class `XUserCharacterization`.
 We show below the methods that need to be implemented:

 ```java